-Wood, Michael (in press) Conspiracy suspicions as a proxy for beliefs in conspiracy theories: Implications for theory and measurement.
+Wood, M.J.
+(2016) Conspiracy suspicions as a proxy for beliefs in conspiracy theories: Implications for theory and measurement.
 British Journal of Psychology.
+Read it online

-Wood, M.J. (in press).
+Wood, M.J.
+(2015).
 Some dare call it conspiracy: Labeling something a conspiracy theory does not reduce belief in it.
 Political Psychology.
+Read it online.

 Wood, M.J. and Thomae, M. (2015).
 Estimating the reproducibility of psychological science.
 Science, 349 (6251).
 Open Science Collaboration.

 Wood, M.J., & Douglas, K.M.
 (2013).
 “What about Building 7?”
 A social psychological analysis of online discussion of 9/11 conspiracy theories.
 Frontiers in Psychology, 4: 409.